-- Throw rugs.
-“It’s easy for people to trip on rugs or for their walkers or canes to get hung up on throw rugs that aren’t secure,” says Dr. Green.
+“It’s easy for people to trip on rugs or for their walkers or canes to get hung up on throw rugs that aren’t secure,” said Dr. Green.

-- Hardwood floors.
-“Slippery hardwood floors that have been waxed,” Dr. Green notes, “are nice and pretty, but pose a particular risk.”
+“Slippery hardwood floors that have been waxed are nice and pretty but pose a particular risk,” she said.

-- Low-lying furniture.
-“Coffee tables and other furniture that is outside your field of vision is easy to trip over, particularly if you’re visually impaired or have some cognitive issues,” says Dr. Green.
+“Coffee tables and other furniture that is outside your field of vision is easy to trip over, particularly if you’re visually impaired or have some cognitive issues,” said Dr. Green.

-- Pets.
-“This is a sensitive subject, because people love their pets, but if you’re visually impaired and you can’t see as well as you used to, you might find yourself tripping over your pets,” cautions Dr. Green.
+“This is a sensitive subject because people love their pets, but if you’re visually impaired, and you can’t see as well as you used to, you might find yourself tripping over your pets,” she said.

-- Dim lighting.
-Inadequate lighting is a significant risk, Dr. Green says.
+Inadequate lighting is a significant risk, said Dr. Green.
 Lamp lighting and 40- and 60-watt bulbs may be insufficient if you have some visual impairment.

-- Bathrooms.
-“Bathrooms are huge fall risks because people are getting in and out of tubs,” says Dr. Green.
-People often slip on water on the floor and bath mats, too.
+“Bathrooms are huge fall risks because people are getting in and out of tubs,” she said.

 - Cracked sidewalks.
-Unlevel or cracked sidewalks create special danger for falling.
+Uneven or cracked sidewalks create a particular danger for falling.

 - Stairs and steps.
-Stairs and steps without railings or with railings in disrepair are dangerous for people who are unsteady.
+Stairs and steps without railings or with railings in disrepair are dangerous for unsteady people.

-- Shrubbery.
-Untrimmed bushes flanking your walkway can lead to falls.
+- Untrimmed bushes flanking your walkway can lead to falls.

 A home-safety evaluation can help identify risks and offer solutions to create a fall-free zone.
 Visit the Center for Disease Control and Prevention for handy references to eliminate fall hazards at home.